 Nobody leapt to the top of the world rankings on a warm and sunny afternoon at the Sainsbury’s Grand Prix in Birmingham this afternoon (30), but Olympic champion Christian Taylor came closest in the men’s Triple Jump, while elsewhere at this IAAF Diamond League meeting it was day of big-name defeats.

-Among the major stars who relinquished unbeaten records were Sally-Ann Fraser-Pryce in the women’s 200m and Sally Pearson in the 100m Hurdles, while two other Olympic champions, Aries Merritt and Felix Sanchez, were left adrift in their hurdles races.
+Among the major stars who relinquished unbeaten records were Shelly-Ann Fraser-Pryce in the women’s 200m and Sally Pearson in the 100m Hurdles, while two other Olympic champions, Aries Merritt and Felix Sanchez, were left adrift in their hurdles races.

 Meanwhile, Amantle Montsho was handed her first Diamond League loss of the season by Christine Ohuruogu in the 400m, and Diamond Race leader Vitezslav Vesely withdrew from the men’s Javelin with a stiff shoulder, leaving Andreas Thorkildsen to take his second win of the year.